-At any time before the inspection of the final stage of assessable building work the owner of the building may ask the building certifier for a copy of any inspection documentation for any previous stages of building work.
-To request inspection documentation the owner must compete the approved Form 35 - Building owner request for inspection documentation and provide it to the building certifier for the assessable building work.
+At any time before the inspection of the final stage of assessable building work the owner of the building may ask the private certifier for a copy of any inspection documentation for any previous stages of building work.
+To request inspection documentation the owner may compete Form 35 - Building owner request for inspection documentation and provide it to the private certifier for the assessable building work.

-The building certifier must, within five business days after receiving Form 35, give the owner the requested inspection documentation.
+The private certifier must, within five business days after receiving Form 35 give the owner the requested inspection documentation.

-Note: the owner cannot request inspection documentation for building work if the building certifier for the work was engaged to inspect the building work before 1 October 2020.
+Note: the owner cannot request inspection documentation for building work if the private certifier for the work was engaged to inspect the building work before 1 October 2020.

-Owner requests for additional certifying functions (certification inspections)
+Owner requests for additional certifying functions

-An owner who did not engage the building certifier themselves may request that the building certifier perform an additional certifying function such as an additional inspection under section 143B of the Building Act 1975.
+An owner who did not engage the private certifier themselves may request that the private certifier perform an additional certifying function such as an additional inspection under section 143B of the Building Act 1975.
 The owner may complete an Additional certification notice - Form 31 and needs to provide a copy to the client within 10 business days of receiving notice of the certifier's details.
 The owner is responsible for all reasonable costs associated with any requested additional certifying functions.
-For more information, see the appendix of Form 31.
+For more information, see the Appendix of Form 31.